webrium/console/README.md

 ```
 php webrium db tables
 ```
-By using --use, you can view the list of other databases.
+By using `--use`, you can view the list of other databases.
 But you must have already defined the databases in DB.php
 ```
 php webrium db tables --use=second_db
 ```